Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/17-02-final.png)

-* When you reach the 18F relay point, go back to Gensokyo
+* When you reach the 18F relay, keep exploring!

 ## <a id="Header-6-5"></a>Explore 18F

-* Enter the dungeon (18F)
+* No need to re-enter the dungeon, just keep exploring:

 ![](img/murakumo/18-01-orbs.png)